ravigajul/GitHubForMe/README.md

 # Cherry-pick
   Git cherry-pick <<commitId>> will merge the particular commit from other branch to current branch
 # Reset changes
-  Git reset --soft HEAD~1 //without loosing the changes latest 1 commit
+  Git reset --soft HEAD~1  # without loosing the changes latest 1 commit
-  Git reset --hard HEAD~1 // loose all the changes latest 1 commit
+  Git reset --hard HEAD~1  # loose all the changes latest 1 commit

 # Revert is undoing
   Git revert 3dsfse //will undo the changes ..if a file was added in previous commit it will delete in this commit.